-This paper contributes to the existing literature on gender inequality of time devoted to unpaid work at home in more than one significant way.
-To the best of our knowledge this is the first attempt to provide evidence on the factors associated with individual time allocation in unpaid household and care work using nationally representative time-use surveys (TUS)-2019 in the context of India.
+This paper contributes to the existing literature on gender inequality in time devoted to unpaid work at home in the following ways.
+To the best of our knowledge this is the first attempt to provide evidence on the factors associated with individual time allocation in unpaid household and care work using the nationally representative data from TUS-2019 in the context of India.
 In the absence of TUS, previous studies had limited sample size and hence their findings cannot be generalised to the all India level.
-Further, this is the first study to explain the gender gap in unpaid work in India by employing the Oaxaca–Blinder decomposition analysis .
-Our paper differs from other existing studies as it addresses some of methodological concerns related to OLS estimates by carrying out robustness check by using household fixed effects, Tobit and Seemingly Unrelated Regression (SUR) specification.
-Finally, one of the crucial determinants of gender gap in unpaid household and care work is the wages of individuals.
-The TUS-2019 does not contain wage data.
+Further, this is the first study to explain the gender gap in unpaid work in India by employing the Oaxaca–Blinder decomposition analysis.
+Our paper differs from other existing studies as it addresses some of methodological concerns related to OLS estimates: we check for robustness of our results by using household fixed effects, Tobit and Seemingly Unrelated Regression (SUR) specification.
+Finally, one of the crucial determinants of gender gap in unpaid household and care work is the wages of individuals\citep{kan2008does}.
+However, TUS-2019 does not contain wage data.
 This paper overcomes this hurdle by incorporating predicted wages, generated by using periodic labour force survey 2018-19, as an additional covariate in our analysis.

-Our results confirm large gap in time spent on unpaid household work between women and men after accounting for different socioeconomic and demographic factors.
+Our results confirm a large gap in time spent on unpaid household work between women and men after accounting for different socioeconomic and demographic factors.
 The decomposition results show that majority of the gender gap in unpaid work cannot be attributed to differences in endowments between women and men.
 In other words, most of the gap in unpaid work at home between men and women in India can be chalked up to unobserved factors such as gender norms and practices.
 Our main findings are consistent with most of the evidence found in context of developing countries.
-The rest of the paper is organised into the following sections.
-The next section presents a brief review of theoretical perspectives on gender gap in unpaid work and factors associated with time allocated to unpaid work within households.
-Section 3 and 4 provides data and methodology respectively.
-Section 5 discusses regression and decomposition results.
-Section 6 presents the robustness checks of our main results.
-The final section is dedicated to conclusion.